DMDarkness/Data-mining/README.md

 For example, if you want to got patterns with length at least 20 in 'kosarak.dat', the minimum support has to be set lower than 0.00003, and based on this minimum support, Apriori becomes extremely slow, and fp-growth also becomes slow and may run out of memory, because the fp-tree will be very large.
 ## BPSO-HD: binary particle swarm optimization (PSO) for mining dataset with high dimension
 This algorithm is designed for mining long patterns from dataset with high number of items.
-The file 'bpsohd.cpp' is an implementation of it.
+The file `bpsohd.cpp` is an implementation of it.

 BPSO-HD is proposed in my paper, 'Zhang Z, Huang J, Wei Y. Frequent item sets mining from high-dimensional dataset based on a novel binary particle swarm optimization[J].
 Journal of Central South University, 2016, 23(7): 1700-1708.'
 This paper can be found at https://link.springer.com/article/10.1007/s11771-016-3224-8.